-Sea Salt vs. Table Salt: Which One Is Better for You?
+Sea Salt vs. Table Salt: Which is Better for You?

-You may have heard that the minerals in sea salt make it healthy, but is that true?
+Let's talk about sea salt vs. table salt.
+You may have heard the minerals in sea salt make it healthier.
+But is that true?

 You’ve probably given some thought to the type of salt you use at home—particularly, whether you choose sea salt or good old-fashioned table salt.
 Less processed than traditional table salt, both sea salt and Himalayan salt retain more of their original mineral content, such as magnesium and potassium.
 But do the trace minerals and elements mean sea salt is healthy?